U t e M o u n t a i n U t e

 click to enlarge

 Come experience a trip back into time and witness a special Native American interpretation of the culturally diverse homelands of the Ute Mountain Ute Tribe.
 Spend time in our incomparable Ute Mountain Tribal Park with one of our knowledgeable Native American Ute tour guides.
-Guides interpret Ute* Indian History, Ute pictographs, geological land formations, and Ancestral Pueblo* petroglyphs, artifacts and dwellings.
+Guides interpret Ute* Indian History, Ute pictographs, geological land formations, and Ancestral Pueblo* petro glyphs, artifacts and dwellings.

-The half-day tours will visit Ancestral Pueblo petroglyphs, scenic lands, Ute pictographs panels, geological land formations and surface sites.
+The half-day tours will visit Ancestral Pueblo petro glyphs, scenic lands, Ute pictographs panels, geological land formations and surface sites.
 All sites on the half-day tour are within a short walking distance of the gravel road.

 The full-day trips require additional time and effort, including a three-mile walk on unpaved trails and a climb on five ladders to visit four well-preserved canyon cliff dwellings in Lion Canyon